Victoria, Laguna: History

 After Pateros became highly urbanized and densely populated, Victoria became a destination of balut traders and became the "Duck Raising Center of the Philippines".
 The town was featured as the detour challenge of Leg 11 of the 5th Season of The Amazing Race.
 Victoria celebrates the Itik Festival every second week of November.

-The capital of Pila was once in Barangay Pagalangan, now one of Victoria's barangays.
-What remains of Pila's original parish church can still be found in Pagalangan, which in the past made that community a target of treasure hunters seeking antiques.
-Pagalangan ceased to be Pila's capital when the town center was moved due to frequent flooding.
+The municipal seat of Pila was once located in Barangay Pagalangan, now one of Victoria's barangays.
+The remains of Pila's original parish church can still be found in Pagalangan, which in the past made that community a target of treasure hunters seeking antiques.
+Pagalangan ceased to be Pila's capital when the town center was relocated due to frequent flooding.

+Geography

+Victoria is southeast of Laguna de Bay, 76 km south of Manila and 11 km from Santa Cruz.
+It is bordered by the Municipality of Calauan to the south-west, Nagcarlan to the southeast and Pila to the north-east.

 Barangays

-Victoria is politically subdivided into 9 barangays.
-Two of these, Nanhaya and San Roque, are classified as urban while the rest are rural.
+Victoria is politically subdivided into 9 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.

+Currently, there are two barangays which are classified as urban.